t49tran/react-google-recaptcha-v3/README.md

   useGoogleReCaptcha
 } from 'react-google-recaptcha-v3';

-// Remember that the hook can only be used within a React functional component const YourReCaptchaComponent  = () => {
+const YourReCaptchaComponent  = () => {
   const { executeRecaptcha } = useGoogleReCaptcha();
   const token = executeRecaptcha("login_page");